 Stranger Things has a lot of mysteries left to unravel.
 Like how exactly Chief Hopper is still alive and in a Soviet prison.
-But Russia isn’t the only other locale—or world—the show could visit in the future.
-The series is moving beyond Hawkins.
+But Russia isn’t the only other locale—or world—the show will visit in the future.
+The series is moving beyond Hawkins to California.
 And it will will feature a lot of new characters when it does.
 Here’s everything we know about Stranger Things 4 so far.

 Things are always scary in Hawkins.
 But in season four they’re going to be a real nightmare.
 Freddy Krueger himself, Robert Englund, is joining the show.
 The Nightmare on Elm Street star will be bringing even more terror to the horror series.
 He’ll play Victor Creel, “a disturbed and intimidating man who is imprisoned in a psychiatric hospital for a gruesome murder in the 1950s.”
 Which sounds perfect for Englund.
 But he’s just one of many newcomers to the show Netflix has announced.
 It’s a group that also includes a Game of Throne alum.